-late to class, you will be counted absent.
+- Regular and punctual attendance at all class sessions is considered essential to optimum academic achievement.
+Attendance will be taken at the beginning of class.
+If you are more than 15 minutes late to class, you will be counted absent.
 If you leave class early, you will be counted absent unless you notify me before class begins.
 If the student is absent for more than 10 percent of class sessions, the faculty member will issue a written warning of de-enrollment.
 If the absences exceed 20 percent, the student may be de-enrolled without notice until the university drop date or, after that date, receive the appropriate grade for their work and participation.
-See Academic Policies (<a href="https://catalog.pointloma.edu/content.php?catoid=46&navoid=2650#Class_Attendance) in the Undergraduate Academic Catalog.
-If absences exceed these limits but are due to university excused health issues, an exception will be granted.

-- Out of respect and care for one another, please do not attend class if you are feeling ill in any way.
+See Academic Policies in the Undergraduate Academic Catalog.
+If absences exceed these limits but are due to university excused health issues, an exception will be granted. - Out of respect and care for one another, please do not attend class if you are feeling ill in any way.
 You will not miss points for being absent (just follow overall attendance policy above).
-Additionally, we will be wearing masks according to the university policies. - If you miss class, you are responsible for obtaining [from a classmate] lecture material, class exercises, and all in-class announcements AND submit any assignments on time, if applicable. - As long as we are meeting in-person, I will not be recording lectures to post online. - I strongly encourage students to get vaccinated and stay vigilant about COVID to avoid missing class due to illness.
+I will follow and honor any university policies applicable to COVID-19. - If you miss class, you are responsible for obtaining [from a classmate] lecture material, class exercises, and all in-class announcements AND submit any assignments on time, if applicable.
+I will not be recording in-person lectures to post online.